 To greatly improve your chances of obtaining disability benefits, you owe it to yourself to have a legal professional facilitate your claim.
-SSDI lawyers can not only explain what you need to qualify and how much you can expect to get, but they can help you navigate the application process, gather medical evidence, and file for appeals.
+A SSDI attorney can not only explain what you need to qualify and how much you can expect to get, but they can help you navigate the application process, gather medical evidence, and file for appeals.

-In addition, you generally do not have to be concerned with not being able to afford a social security disability lawyer because most disability attorneys work on a contingency basis, that is, you do not pay them unless they secure your benefits.
+In addition, you generally do not have to be concerned with not being able to afford a SSDI attorney because most disability attorneys work on a contingency basis, that is, you do not pay them unless they secure your benefits.
 Also, because Congress regulates the amount disability attorneys can charge for representation (25 percent of the back pay they win for you), you do not have to worry about surprises or paying anything up-front, out-of-pocket.